filipkunc/MeshMaker/README.markdown

 ## License

 This project is under MIT license.
 You find it in file "LICENSE.TXT".
 OpenGL Editor contains [RapidXml parser](http://rapidxml.sourceforge.net/) from Marcin Kalicinski.
-RapidXml which is also under [MIT license](http://rapidxml.sourceforge.net/license.txt).
+RapidXml parser is also under [MIT license](http://rapidxml.sourceforge.net/license.txt).

 ## About